Did you know that that there's a California law that says you have

 did not properly inform the driver of the penalties for a chemical test

 refusal, or 4) the driver did not actually refuse to take the test.

-At the law Offices of Paul Grech, we handle many different types of DUI
+At the Law Offices of Grech & Packer, we handle many different types

 In addition to assisting with DMV administrative hearings, we also help

 individuals challenging their actual DUI charges in court.
 After you bring

 us your case, we can thoroughly analyze the facts related to your arrest